 You can get ideas from the internet and jewelry stores that catch your eye.
 It’s crucial to be as specific as you can as it will increase the chances that you can better express your idea to your jeweler.

 Choose the right jeweler.
 Find a jeweler you can trust to do a good job.
 Seek referrals from family and friends and be sure the person you settle for has experience in custom design.
-For instance, when looking for a jeweler who creates custom engagement rings, ask to see some of their previous work.
+For instance, when looking for a jewelers who create custom engagement rings, ask to see some of their previous work.

 Work closely with your jeweler.
 It’s not uncommon to feel intimidated when speaking to an experienced jeweler about your vision for your jewelry, but don’t shy away from asking questions and seeking clarifications.
 Once you have the design(s) and a trusted jeweler, you need to collaborate to create a perfect work of art.